prominenceai/deepstream-services-library/docs/api-tee.md

 ```C++
 DslReturnType dsl_tee_branch_add(const wchar_t* name, const wchar_t* branch);
 ```
 This service adds a single branch to a named Splitter or Demuxer Tee.
 The add service will fail if the branch is currently `in-use`.
-The branches `in-use` state will be set to `true` on successful add.
+The branch's `in-use` state will be set to `true` on successful add.

 **Parameters**
 * `branch` - [in] unique name for the Branch to update.